 - (1).
 For those with which the Company has business dealings, enter 1. - (2).
-For those who have the necessity of short-term financial accommodation, enter 2. - Note 2: Limits of funds loaning for total amount and for an individual party: - (1).
+For those who have the necessity of short-term financial accommodation, enter 2.

+Note 2: Limits of funds loaning for total amount and for an individual party:

+- 1.Browave Corporation - (1).
 If short-term financial accommodation is necessary, the total funds loaning shall not exceed 20% of the Company's net worth, and the amount of individual funds loaning shall not exceed 10% of the Company's net worth. - (2).
+If the Company engages in the loaning of funds for business dealings, the total funds loaning shall not exceed 10% of the Company's net worth, and the amount of individual funds loaning shall not exceed the amount of business dealings between the two parties. - The amount of business dealings refers to the higher of the amount of purchases or sales made between the Company and the other party in a year or in the current year up to the time the funds are loaned to the other party. - (3).
+The loaning of funds between the foreign companies of which the Company directly and indirectly holds 100% of the voting shares shall not exceed 20% of the Company's net worth. - 2.Browave Holding Inc - (1).
+If short-term financial accommodation is necessary, the total funds loaning shall not exceed 40% of the Company's net worth, and the amount of individual funds loaning shall not exceed 40% of the Company's net worth. - (2).
 If the Company engages in the loaning of funds for business dealings, the total funds loaning shall not exceed 10% of the Company's net worth, and the amount of individual funds loaning shall not exceed the amount of business dealings between the two parties.

-The amount of business dealings refers to the higher of the amount of purchases or sales made between the Company and the other party in a year or in the current year up to the time the funds are loaned to the other party. - (3).
-The loaning of funds between the foreign companies of which the Company directly and indirectly holds 100% of the voting shares shall not exceed 20% of the Company's net worth.
+The amount of business dealings refers to the higher of the amount of purchases or sales made between the Company and the other party the twelve months prior the funds are loaned to the other party. - (3).
+The loaning of funds between the foreign companies of which the Company directly and indirectly holds 100% of the voting shares shall not exceed 100% of the Company's net worth.

-Browave Corporation and Subsidiaries Marketable Securities Held at the End of the Period (excluding investments in subsidiaries, affiliates, and joint ventures) December 31, 2022
+Browave Corporation and Subsidiaries Marketable Securities Held at the End of the Period (excluding investments in subsidiaries, affiliates, and joint ventures) December 31, 2023

-Companies Held Type and Name of Marketable Securities Relationship With Issuer of Marketable Securities t Number of Shares · he Period Shareholding Info Percentage ormation on Fair Value Remarks Browave Corporation Stock: FOCI Fiber Optic Communications, Inc. None Financial Assets at Fair Value Through Profit or Loss 4,020,000 \$ 91,254 4.55 \$ 91,254 Browave Corporation Fund: JAFCO ASIA TECHNOLOGY FUND VIL.P.
-None Financial Assets at Fair Value Through Other Comprehensive Income - 6,416 0.67 6,416 Browave Corporation Stock: Darjun Venture Corporation None Financial Assets at Fair Value Through Other Comprehensive Income 2,273,600 23,837 4.80 23,837
+Companies Type and Name of Relationship With Issuer of General Ledger Account in the Book Held Marketable Securities Marketable Securities Number of Shares Carry ring Amount Shareholding Percentage Information on Fair Value Remarks Browave Corporation Stock: FOCI Fiber Optic Communications, Inc. None Financial Assets at Fair Value Through Profit or Loss 3,225,526 \$ 223,529 3.27 \$ 223,529 Browave Corporation Fund: JAFCO ASIA TECHNOLOGY FUND VIL.P.
+None Financial Assets at Fair Value Through Other Comprehensive Income - 3,659 0.67 3,659 Browave Corporation Stock: Darjun Venture Corporation None Financial Assets at Fair Value Through Other Comprehensive Income 2,273,600 23,292 4.80 23,292

-Browave Corporation and Subsidiaries Purchase From or Sale to Related Parties Amounting to at Least NT\$100 Million or 20% of the Paid-in Capital January 1 to December 31, 2022
+Browave Corporation and Subsidiaries Purchase From or Sale to Related Parties Amounting to at Least NT\$100 Million or 20% of the Paid-in Capital January 1 to December 31, 2023